 “This is an exciting new graduate program because of how it’s structured,” Gullberg said.
 “Working with their advisors, students can choose the track that’s most appealing to them.
 The opportunity to complete the program online allows students to keep their jobs and get a degree that’s not widely offered.”

-Depending on which track is chosen, students will become more effective leaders, learn the skills necessary to analyze and evaluate issues in volunteer management, become prepared to pursue an interdisciplinary doctoral program, or further their research interests.
+Depending on which track is chosen, students will become more effective leaders, become prepared to pursue an interdisciplinary doctoral program, or further their research interests.

 All courses are 16 weeks long.
 Advisors are available to help students select the number of courses to take each semester, as well as what course are most relevant to their goals and interests.